Izackyy/SC2002-FOMS/README.md

 ## Team Members

-We are a group 6 from lab group FDAB, Nanyang Technological University, Singapore.
+We are group 6 from lab group FDAB, Nanyang Technological University, Singapore.
 There are 5 members in our group:

 | Name         | Github Account                                  | Email                 |
 |--------------|-------------------------------------------------|-----------------------|